hmi-digital/Converstional_UI/README.md

 + Ubuntu 14.10.4 / Mac OS X 10.10 / Windows 10
 + OpenJDK 15 or higher (all system variables are set JAVA_HOME etc.) This should work on Java JDK 1.8 but not tested.
-+ Python 3.8 or higher
++ Python 3.6 or higher (do not use 3.9 as rasa does not support it)

 Download and install **NLP Engine**
 ---------------------------------